 Today, Jason continues to provide frequent lectures regarding current litigation techniques, trial procedures, and related matters.
 Jason now serves as Faculty for Harvard Law School’s Trial Advocacy Workshop and as an adjunct law professor at the University of Maryland School of Law.
 He has spoken before the American Federation of Labor and Congress of Industrial Organizations, the National Association of Criminal Defense Lawyers, the Georgetown Law Center, and other highly-esteemed institutions.

 In 2017, Jason was honored by the National Trial Lawyers for being in the Top 40 Under 40.
-Jason was also selected as 2018 Rising Star by Super Lawyers.
+Jason was also selected in 2018 and 2019 as a Rising Star by Super Lawyers.

 Jason graduated magna cum laude from the University of Baltimore.
 He pursued his J.D. at the University of Maryland Francis King Carey School of Law and was inducted into the Order of Barristers, which recognizes excellence in trial advocacy.
 While at law school, Jason was also a member of the school’s trial team, securing a national championship during his last year.
 He also received the Excellence in Litigation Award from the Center for Forensic Economic Studies.